-Variation among replicate samples
+Sample Accuracy and Precision

 To explore the degree to which an individual grab sample is representative of copper and zinc concentrations, a total of fifteen replicate samples were collected and analyzed from sampling events in 2019-2020.
 Replicate samples were collected by the same personnel, with identical technique, within five minutes of each other.
-Relative percent difference (RPD) between replicates was calculated from the resulting values of each metal analyzed and described in the QAPP data quality objectives
+Relative percent difference (RPD) between replicates was calculated from the resulting values of each metal analyzed and described in the QAPP data quality objectives.

 2019 Hardness values

 As standard practice, zinc and copper data is synchronous in space and time with paired calcium and magnesium data used to generate hardness and associated CCC values.
 However, for a total of four sites in two sampling events (May 22, 2019 and July 24, 2019), calcium and magnesium data was not available.
-Thus for these events CCC criteria were instead calculated using calcium and magnesium levels obtained from other sampling events on April 30, 2019 and July 30, 2019, respectively (see Table 3 for details).
-Where calcium and magnesium data was unavailable, data from the nearest downstream site was applied to generate CCC values (Figure 2).
+Thus for these events CCC criteria were instead calculated using calcium and magnesium results obtained from other sampling events on April 30, 2019 and July 30, 2019, respectively (see Table 3 for details).
+At sites where no calcium and magnesium data was available, data from the nearest downstream site was applied to generate CCC values (Figure 2, Table 3).

 In order to evaluate the relevance of spatially asynchronous hardness values in some instances, an average of spring and summer hardness levels were calculated using data collected from 2000-2014 (Table 6).
 These averages are intended to be used as reference to which hardness values calculated that used asynchronous data can be compared.
 At one site (Slikok Creek – Kenai River confluence) that lacked calcium and magnesium data on May 22, 2019 and July 24, 2019, long-term calcium and magnesium values were not available because the site is typically not included during the biannual sampling program, thus 2019 hardness data from other sampling events were not applied this site.